jacubero/aws-architect-associate/docs/ec2.rst

 When you have many VPCs in your application, you can simplify the network with AWS Transit Gateway.
 It provides hub and spoke for managing VPCs.
 You essentially connect each of your VPCs to the AWS Transit Gateway, as well as the AWS Direct connect gateway and the customer gateway, all talking to each other via the AWS Transit Gateway.

+If the instance is stopped, its **Elastic IP address** is disassociated from the instance if it is an EC2-Classic instance.
+Otherwise, if it is an EC2-VPC instance, the Elastic IP address remains associated.

 Availability
 ************